daarojaspa/Fundamentals/randomforestsalgorithms/docs/docs/DesicionTrees.md

 ---

 ## When to Stop Asking?
+Overfitting is like studying for a test by memorizing all past questions.

 - The node you're in is completely **pure** (all samples are the same class).
 - The **maximum depth** you decided your tree should have is reached.